 for information on specific clients.
 TOR access has specifc requirements.
 READ THE TUTORIAL.

-Protip: Even opers with shell access to the tor node cannot see your real IP is.
+Protip: Even opers with shell access to the tor node cannot see what your real IP is.
 This is a good option for you tinfoil hat people.

 We run a BOPM to detect open proxys and the connection will be refused.
 Open proxies are commonly used for floodbots and really are not that anonymous anyway.